Krill is an important source of protein, omega-3 fatty acids and feed attractants which makes it a great ingredient in feeds for fish and shrimp.

 A way to address the high demand and fish meal shortage is to replace fish meal with soybean meal, which increases cost effectiveness and sustainability of commercial feed.
 However, soybean meal has a different organoleptic profile than fish meal.
 Reduced palatability, as well as anti-nutritional factors causing low digestibility, can lead to impaired growth performance of shrimp and fish.
 Moreover, fish meal is of significant dietary value as a source of nutrients, including minerals and omega-3 long-chain fatty acids that are absent in soybean meal.
 In contrast to marine lecithins that contain omega-3 fatty acids in phospholipid form, soy lecithins are particularly rich in the pro-inflammatory omega-6 fatty acid, linoleic acid.

-- Ca 60% protein with nutritionally well-balanced amino acids
+- Approx. 60% protein with nutritionally well-balanced amino acids

 - 25% lipids that are characterized by a high amount of phospholipids (around 40%)